WeiRui-Wang/Pipeline/README.md

 ### M2 Commands

 To run and execute newly implemented M2 module, clone the current repository and locate into the repository folder and run the following commands in sequence. **Before running the following commands, be sure to use [`.env` File Template](.env.template) to create `.env` file in the same directory of the local repository folder.** Additionally, further details can be found in [M2 `.env` File Format](#m2-env-file-format).
-All mutation comparable rendered results are save locally automatically in `.mutations` folder.
+All mutation comparable rendered results are save locally automatically in `.mutations` local folder which within the same directory of the local repository.
 An example of output in zip file can be found in [_mutations.zip](assets/_mutations.zip).
 ```
 npm install
 npm link